hammerheim-game/hammerheim-rules/5-warbands.md

 Pit Fighters
 35 gold crowns to hire
-Pit Fighters are the Close Combat specialists of the Warband, armed with a variety of weapons and armour.
+Pit Fighters are the Close Combat specialists of the Warband, armed with a variety of weapons and armor.
 Profile M WS BS S T W I A Ld

 4 4 3 3 3 1 3 1 7
-Weapons/Armour: A Pit Fighter may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
+Weapons/Armor: A Pit Fighter may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
 Special Rules
 Pit Fighter: See Strength Skill section.